darasus/ai-blog/content/the-grapes-of-wrath-is-a-classic-of-american-literature.md

   suffering of the workers through the Joad family – a fictional family that was representative of many of the migrants.
 It also described the conditions of the migrant workers and the brutality they faced.
+intro: >-
+  The Grapes of Wrath (1940) by John Steinbeck is a novel that describes the displacement of farmers and the poor working class during the Great Depression.
+The book was first published as a serial in an American magazine and then as a book.
+In fact, it is not an understatement to say that it became one of the most popular books in the United Sates at that time.

+  The Great Depression started in 1929 with the stock market crash and lasted until 1939.
+This resulted in about 15 million people losing their jobs and having no income or access to food or shelter.
+It also led to bankruptcy for many farmers as crop prices fell significantly.
+As a result, many people had no choice but to leave their homes, towns, and cities to look for work elsewhere.

+  This book describes this period through the Joad family – impoverished tenant farmers from Oklahoma who are forced by circumstances to travel westward in search of new opportunities along with thousands of other displaced persons also seeking new beginnings.
+Although fictional, Steinbeck creates characters that are very much human with their fears, hopes and desires – struggling against a harsh world that is indifferent to their plights.
 ---

 ## Author